 Famine means an extreme food crisis, when many people can’t access the food and nutrition they need in order to survive.

 During a famine, huge numbers of people die.
-Not necessarily from hunger: they will die from diseases, because their bodies have become weak from poor nutrition.
+Not necessarily from hunger: they can also die from diseases, because their bodies have become weak from poor nutrition.
 For people forced to go without food for a long time, even mild diseases can kill.

 Causes of famine